 HSS can be readily bent, formed, punched and drilled.
 Improvements in connection design for fastening HSS to itself or other structural materials are improving the ease of fabrication in the field as well.

-Due to its higher strength ratio, especially in A1085, HSS is cost competitive with other structural materials.
+Due to its higher strength ratio, especially in A1085, HSS is cost-competitive with other structural materials.
 With improved connection and fastening methods, it often enjoys a cost advantage, due to its long life-span and low maintenance.

 HSS is fire resistant and does not warp, twist, split, swell or shrink.

 Stainless steel is highly recyclable, so HSS reduces its environmental impact and contributes to the sustainability initiative.

 Structural tubing is used in a variety of applications, including the construction of buildings, bridges, infrastructure, and industrial machinery.
 Structural tubing can perform well for both simple and complex projects.